All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 An infection can happen in different parts of your urinary tract.
 Each type has a different name, based on where it is.

-• Pyelonephritis (kidneys): This is the riskiest form of urinary tract infection as it can lead to permanent kidney damage and death.
+• Pyelonephritis (kidneys): This condition is the riskiest form of urinary tract infection, as it can lead to permanent kidney damage and death.
 The condition can be either acute or chronic, depending on the frequency of reinfection.
 It can cause fever, chills, nausea, vomiting, and pain in your upper back or side.

 If you suspect that you have a urinary tract infection, go to the doctor.
 You’ll give a urine sample to test for UTI-causing bacteria.